CHAPTER THIRTY-NINE: TWO CAN PLAY

 "Katniss," he says.

 I don't answer.
 Steam slowly starts to fog up the mirror to my right.
 I unclasp the bracelet hanging crookedly from my wrist.
 Some of the beads were torn off in our mad rush to escape Heavensbee's mansion.
-Its value is on par with a block of wood now.
+Its value is equal to that of a block of wood now.

 "That's your paranoia talking.
 This is medicine meant to help you.
 I want you to take some."